What is online customer service? + 8 ways to improve your online customer service

 Here are a few thoughts.

-Online customer support is the process of answering customer questions digitally using tools such as email, social media, live chat, and messaging apps.
+Online customer service is the process of answering customer questions digitally using tools such as email, social media, live chat, and messaging apps.

 Online customer service has a few key benefits: